Wendy Van den Bulck (°1974)

 Technically speaking he is a toy: a tumbling clown.
 He is also the symbol of what I want to stir up in people through what I offer with Equoia.

-Little Clown shows that, if you are in contact with your own core, circumstances can still have an impact, but you will always feel the urge to stand up again and you just know that this will happen indeed.
+- Little Clown shows that, if you are in contact with your own core, circumstances can still have an impact, but you will always feel the urge to stand up again and you know (instead of hope) that this will happen indeed.

-At the same time, his cheerfully turning head is a reminder of how important it is to be in contact with the world around you, to have an overview, to have a 360° consciousness of what is – literally and figuratively – surrounding you.
+- His cheerfully turning head is a reminder of how important it is to be in contact with the world around you, to have an overview, to have a 360° consciousness of what is surrounding you.